1955 doubled die penny showing dramatic doubling on date and IN GOD WE TRUST

 What Genuine Doubling Looks Like

 On an authentic 1955 DDO, the doubling is dramatic and unmistakable — you don't need a magnifier to see it.
 The date "1955" shows two fully separated, raised sets of numerals.
-"LIBERTY" and "IN GOD WE TRUST" both show clear, distinct doubled lettering with separation between the two impressions.
+"LIBERTY" and "IN GOD WE TRUST" both show clear, distinct doubled lettering with visible separation between the two impressions.
 The doubling is strongest on the date and "LIBERTY."

 What Mechanical Doubling Looks Like